KTohara/ruby_Mastermind/README.md

 ### Code-Maker: ###
   - You will enter in a 'code'.
 The code must be 4 digits, between 1 - 6.
 Digits may be repeated.
   - The AI has 12 turns to figure out your code.
   - AI is loosely based on Donald Knuth's [Mastermind algorithm](https://en.wikipedia.org/wiki/Mastermind_(board_game)#Algorithms_and_strategies).
-It will pretty much always solve your code within 5-7 turns.
 The algorithm in this game is not as optimized, but the AI will generally solve a code within 5 to 7 turns.

 ### Clues / Symbols ###
 - **:green_circle:**: Represents number of digits that are the **correct** number and **correct** position.